 A Student found responsible for a Level 2 sexual assault may receive a long-term suspension or even expulsion from the University.
 Additional sanctions may include, but are not limited to, disciplinary probation, mandated counseling assessment, campus restrictions, and/or other educational sanctions.
 Other relevant factors may be considered in assigning sanctions, including the Student's conduct history.

 (See University Sexual Assault Policy in Section 1.15)

 Attempted or actual removal of property of the University, a member of the University community, or other personal or public property, on or off campus.

-Any action, including written or verbal communications, expressing a present determination to wrongfully injure or endangers the health, safety or well-being of any person or to damage property.
+Any action, including written or verbal communications, expressing an intent to wrongfully injure or endangers the health, safety or well-being of any person or to damage property.

-Trespassing or unauthorized entry into any building, structure, facility or area on University Premises.
+Unauthorized entry into any building, structure, facility, or area on or off University Premises.

 Unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
 This includes, but is not limited to, surreptitiously taking pictures of another person in a residence hall room, classroom, gym, locker room, or restroom.

 Theft, unlawful use of or other abuse of computer facilities, files, software and resources, including but not limited to:

 a.
 Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose.